Portage County Court Records

 Probate cases appear in the WCCA system and can be searched by the name of the decedent or the ward.
 The Register of Actions provides a timeline of all filings and court actions in the case.

-For copies of specific probate documents—such as a will, letters testamentary, or an inventory—requests should be submitted to:
+For copies of specific probate documents — such as a will, letters testamentary, or an inventory — direct your request to:

 Portage County Clerk of Circuit Court